Fairfax poised to approve zoning changes that would make it easier to rent converted apartments

 Fairfax is the only jurisdiction in the Washington region that restricts those dwellings — which include basements and detached “mother-in-law” units — to residents older than 55 or who have a disability.
 Since the requirements went into effect in 1983, occupancy has been granted to 222 such apartments, which are defined as units with a working stove on properties with single-family homes, county officials say.

-Jeff C. McKay (D-At Large), chair of the county’s board, said the cumbersome process for getting an accessory living unit approved — with costs reaching several thousand dollars and permission granted by a county zoning board — has likely driven many in the county to illegally convert their basements or garages into apartments, often with tenants living in crowded conditions.
+Jeff C. McKay (D-At Large), chair of the county’s board, said the cumbersome process for getting an accessory living unit approved — with costs reaching several thousand dollars and permission granted by a county zoning board — probably has driven many in the county to illegally convert their basements or garages into apartments, often with tenants living in crowded conditions.
 The changes would make approval an administrative process, with a $200 permit fee and other minor costs, McKay said.

 “There is a public safety component here that a lot of people are missing,” said McKay, recalling a problem with illegal boardinghouses during the 2000s.
 He pointed to a 2007 fire inside an illegally converted basement in Springfield, where the electric stove was powered by an upstairs outlet through a jury-rigged series of extension cords.